-- 1. Users must not: - a. use any account or password assigned by the college or university to anyone else; - b. share any account or password, assigned to the user by the college or university, with any other individual, including family members; - c. allow others to use System information technology under the user's control; - d. use System cellular telephones or computer dial-up services for personal use unless specifically authorized by System or State policy or procedure. - 2.
-Users must not circumvent, attempt to circumvent, or assist another in circumventing security controls in place to protect the privacy and integrity of data stored on System information technology. - 3.
-Users must not change, conceal, or forge the identification of the person using System information technology, including, but not limited to, use of e-mail. - 4.
-Users must not knowingly download or install software onto System information technology unless it has been preapproved through established campus or system office procedures, or by the designated officials, or prior authorization is received from the designated officials.
-Users who knowingly or negligently do not comply may be held responsible for damages, cost of system debugging, and payment of software fees, licenses and infringement penalties. - 5.
-Users must not engage in activities that interfere with or disrupt network users, equipment or service; intentionally distribute viruses, worms, trojans, or other malicious code; or install software or hardware that permits unauthorized access to System information technology. - 6.
-Users must not engage in inappropriate uses, including: - a. activities that violate State or federal law or regulation; - b. wagering or betting; - c. harassment, threats to or defamation of others, stalking, and/or illegal discrimination; - d. fund-raising, private business, or commercial activity, unless it is related to the mission of the System or its colleges and universities.
-Mission related activities are determined by Northland Community & Technical College administration, and include activities of authorized campus or System-sponsored organizations; - e. storage, display, transmission, or intentional or solicited receipt of material that is or may be reasonably regarded as obscene, sexually explicit, or pornographic, including any depiction, photograph, audio recording, or written word, except as such access relates to the academic pursuits of a System student or professional activities of a System employee; and - f. "spamming" through widespread dissemination of unsolicited and unauthorized e-mail messages.

-Subpart C. Protecting privacy.
+- 1. Users must not allow others who are not authorized to: - a. use any account or password assigned by the system to anyone else; - b. share any account or password, assigned to the user by the system, with any other individual, including family members; - c. allow others to use system information technology under the user's_control. - 2.
+Users must not circumvent, attempt to circumvent, or assist another in circumventing security controls in place to protect the privacy and integrity of data stored on system information technology. - 3.
+Users must not change, conceal, or forge the identification of the person using system information technology, including, but not limited to, use of e-mail. - 4.
+Users must not knowingly download or install software onto system information technology unless allowed under applicable procedures or prior authorization has been received. - 5.
+Users must not engage in activities that interfere with or disrupt network users, equipment or service; intentionally distribute viruses, worms, Trojans, or other malicious code; or install software or hardware that permits unauthorized access to system information technology. - 6.
+Users must not engage in inappropriate uses, including: - a.
+Activities that violate state or federal law or regulation; - b.
+Wagering or betting; - c.
+Harassment, threats to or defamation of others, stalking, and/or illegal discrimination: - d.
+Fund-raising, private business, or commercial activity, unless it is related to the mission of the system or its colleges and universities.
+Mission related activities are determined by the college, university, or system office, and include activities of authorized campus or system-sponsored organizations; - e.
+Storage, display, transmission, or intentional or solicited receipt of material that is or may be reasonably regarded as obscene, sexually explicit, or pornographic, including any depiction, photograph, audio recording, video or written word, except as such access relates to the academic pursuits of a system student or professional activities of a system employee; and - f.
+"Spamming" through widespread dissemination of unsolicited and unauthorized email messages. - Subpart C. Protecting privacy.
 Users must not violate the privacy of other users and their accounts, regardless of whether those accounts are securely protected.
-Technical ability to access others' accounts does not, by itself, imply authorization to do so.

-Subpart D. Limitations on use.
-Users must avoid excessive use of System information technology, including but not limited to network capacity.
+Technical ability to access others' accounts does not, by itself, imply authorization to do so. - Subpart D. Limitations on use.
+Users must avoid excessive use of system information technology, including but not limited to network capacity.
 Excessive use means use that is disproportionate to that of other users, or is unrelated to academic or employment-related needs, or that interfere with other authorized uses.
 Colleges and universities may require users to limit or refrain from certain uses in accordance with this provision.
-The reasonableness of any specific use shall be determined by the college or university or Office of the Chancellor in the context of relevant circumstances.
+The reasonableness of any specific use shall be determined by the college or university or system office in the context of relevant circumstances.

-Subpart E. Unauthorized trademark use.
-Users must not state or imply that they speak on behalf of the System or a college or university, and must not use System, college or university trademarks or logos without prior authorization.
-Affiliation with the System does not, by itself, imply authorization to speak on behalf of the System.
+Subpart E. Unauthorized representations or trademark use.
+Users must not use system information technology to state or imply that they speak on behalf of the system or use system trademarks or logos without prior authorization.
+Affiliation with the system does not, by itself, imply authorization to speak on behalf of the system.

 Part 5.
 System Employee Users.

-All employees of Northland Community and Technical College are subject to Minnesota Statutes section 43A.38, the code of ethics for employees in the executive branch.
-In addition to compliance with that statute and this procedure, it is expected that employees will use the traditional communication rules of reasonableness, respect, courtesy, and common sense when using System information technology.
+All employees of Minnesota State Colleges and Universities are subject to Minnesota Statutes, §43A.38, the code of ethics for employees in the executive branch and System Procedure 1C.0.1, Employee Code of Conduct.
+In addition, employees are expected to use the traditional communication rules of reasonableness, respect, courtesy, and common sense when using system information technology.